-Grandma's homemade apple pie recipes make the best homemade pies for any occasion.
-The delicious, old fashioned flavor of these pies cannot be matched by anything store-bought.
-They are simply bursting with the flavor of freshly baked apples.
+Grandma's old fashioned apple pie recipes make the best homemade pies for serving on any occasion.
+The delicious baked-apple aroma and taste cannot be matched by anything store-bought.
+These pies are bursting with freshly baked apple flavor!

-Now, you can enjoy the same pies that your great-grandparents loved to eat.
-These are such easy pie recipes to make, and there are several kinds.
-You'll want to try them all.
-Why not bake an apple pie for your family tonight?
+Enjoy the same dessert pies that your great-grandparents loved to eat.
+They are so easy to make, and there are several kinds, so you'll want to try them all.
+Go ahead and bake an apple pie tonight.

 Mom's Recipe Scrapbooks (c.
 1920s)

 Plain Pie Crust: